4d/docs/docs/commands-legacy/listbox-select-break.md

 **Note:** If you have checked the **Hide selection highlight** option for a list box:

 * you have to make list box selections visible using available interface options.
-For more information about how to do this, see [Customizing the appearance of selections](/4Dv20R6/4D/20-R6/Managing-List-Box-Objects.300-6958138.en.html#3186993).
+For more information about how to do this, see *Customizing the appearance of selections*.
-* you cannot highlight break rows for hierarchical list boxes in this case (see [Limitation with hierarchical list boxes](/4Dv20R6/4D/20-R6/Managing-List-Box-Objects.300-6958138.en.html#3187002)).
+* you cannot highlight break rows for hierarchical list boxes in this case (see *Limitation with hierarchical list boxes*).

 #### Example